+This section summarizes the general approach the District took in applying the Chub Model and calculating the impact to MCB habitat for the work areas assessed in the SSEAs.
 Using the Habitat Evaluation Procedures (HEP) developed by the U.S. Fish and Wildlife Service (USFWS 1976), habitat quality generated from the Chub Model was used in conjunction with the total area of influence (acres) to derive Average Annual Habitat Units (AAHUs), the metric by which Project construction and mitigation actions will be assessed.
 Pre-project HSI scores were used to calculate AAHUs for the Future Without Project (FWOP) condition, with the assumption that conditions will remain the same into the future.
-Post-project HSI scores were used to calculate AAHUs for the Future With Project (FWP) condition, with the assumption that post-construction conditions are reached three years after construction completion.
+Post-construction HSI scores were used to calculate AAHUs for the Future With Project (FWP) condition, with the assumption that post-construction conditions are reached three years after construction completion.
 Both the FWOP and the FWP were assessed using a fifty year period of analysis, after which the net difference in AAHUs between these scenarios was derived.